Heart Failure

 The most common risk factors for heart failure are:

-Other less common causes of “systolic heart failure” include cardiac noncompaction, some forms of cancer treatment, systemic illnesses which may affect the heart including connective tissue and inflammatory diseases (sarcoid, lupus, rheumatoid arthritis, scleroderma spectrum of disease), or fatty infiltration of the heart (ARVD).
+Some of the less common causes of “systolic heart failure” include cardiac noncompaction, be a result of cancer treatment, systemic illnesses which may affect the heart including connective tissue and inflammatory diseases (sarcoid, lupus, rheumatoid arthritis, scleroderma spectrum of disease), or fatty infiltration of the heart (ARVD).

 In younger patients, heart failure is often caused by myocarditis—an inflammatory response commonly brought about by a viral illness.

-In elderly patients, heart failure with preserved ejection fraction (HFpEF) is increasingly recognized as the most common form of heart failure.
+In elderly patients, heart failure with preserved ejection fraction (HFpEF) is increasingly recognized as the most common form of heart failure where the “pumping function” is normal but the heart functions at elevated pressures to generate the cardiac output and may often be associated with hypertension, diabetes, post-menopausal status, overweight and atrial fibrillation.

 Heart failure is complex and can lead to many different types of heart problems.
-Other cardiac disorders may have similar symptoms as heart failure, including hypertrophic cardiomyopathy.
+Other cardiac disorders may have similar symptoms as heart failure, including hypertrophic cardiomyopathy, amyloid heart each of which have specialized treatments..
 Therefore, it is important for patients to visit an experienced cardiologist who specializes in heart failure.

 At Weill Cornell Medicine, we treat: